phil9690/integral/README.md

 # Integral

-This gem packages together a variety of useful backend features and utilities such as;
+This gem packages together a variety of useful backend features and utilities integral for the foundation of any website or application.
+Features include;
 * TODO

 ## Installation